lcheruku/lalith-cheruku/Coding Space/README.md

 5. Optimization etc.

 To accomplish code efficiency, I would make sure

-1. My code is Readable.
+(I) My code is Readable.

-2. My code is Reusable with less room for Redundancy.
+(II) My code is Reusable with less room for Redundancy.

-3. My code makes appropriate choices of Data Structures, Algorithms, Loops & Control Statements.
+(III) My code makes appropriate choices of Data Structures, Algorithms, Loops & Control Statements.

-4. My code has Optimal Runtime and Space Complexity.
+(IV) My code has Optimal Runtime and Space Complexity.

 ### 📌 Topics
 I would be covering wide range of Problem Categories namely,